arcos26/wsh_marc2003/README.md

 While the API KEY has to be set inside the script, all other script configuration options can be found on the right click menu.

-I'm not taking feature requests and I'm not restoring any missing scripts or features missing from previous packages.
+I'm not taking feature requests and I'm not restoring any scripts or features missing from previous packages.
 Genuine bugs can be reported here:

 https://github.com/19379/wsh_marc2003/issues